topquark22/morseR24/README.md

 ### Master (transmitter) mode

 For master mode, leave pin D8 unconnected.
-The text to transmit is entered in the serial monitor console.
+The message to transmit is entered in the serial monitor console.
 It accepts multiple lines (as the serial input buffer can only accept 64 characters at a time,) and concatenates them together.
 Enter a blank line to commit the message.

 The following in-line characters will cause the text to be interpreted in several different ways: